shubhamsonara159-cloud/Shubhamsonara159/README.md

 **Ansys Workbench Simulation & Analytical Correlation Study**

 ## 📖 Overview
-This project validates Finite Element Analysis (FEA) accuracy by comparing simulated stress concentrations against **Peterson's Theoretical Factors ($K_t$)**.
+This project validates Finite Element Analysis (FEA) accuracy by comparing simulated stress concentrations against **Peterson's Theoretical Factors**.
 It serves as a technical benchmark for mesh sensitivity and structural reliability.

 ## 🚀 Key Achievements
 * **High Accuracy:** Achieved a **2.2% correlation** between FEA and Theory for complex geometries.